 RDA was interested in humor both professionally and personally.
 Following are a sample of his cartoons– sketches whose main function is amusement.
 But humor was never simply amusing for RDA.
 Once the cat is out of the bag as to what humor is for, it’s never going back in again.

 Punning on E. O. Wilson’s term for an evolutionary analysis of social behavior (“sociobiology”), RDA’s cartoons in this series focus especially on the evolutionary basis of our actions and the frailty of our self-awareness.
+Selections of these cartoons were also frequently included in RDA’s coursepacks for his course BIO494, Evolution and Human Behavior.

 The above cartoon could just as well go under the Notes on the Faculty series, below, and appears in RDA’s book by that name.